 Today let’s concentrate on HTML.
 HTML is not a programming language.
 It is a basic markup language for Web pages.
-With HTML you can create your own website but before you write any code you should decide on HTML editor (for example Notepad++, CoffeCup, NetBeans, Kompozer, etc.) or you can use it to write simple text editors like Notepad (PC), or TextEdit (Mac).
+With HTML you can create your own website but before you write any code you should decide on an HTML editor (for example Notepad++, CoffeCup, NetBeans, Kompozer, etc.) or you can use it to write simple text editors like Notepad (PC), or TextEdit (Mac).
 I have chosen the TextEdit, and personally, I think it is a very good choice for very beginners.

-Once you have decided on an HTML editor you are ready to begin creating an own page.
+Once you have decided on an HTML editor you are ready to begin creating your own page.
 Start by creating a file named “index.htm” (it will be your main page of a website).

-Once you have created the “index.htm” file and it is open in your HTML editor insert code below into your page.
+Once you have created the “index.htm” file and it is open in your HTML editor insert the code below into your page.

 <!DOCTYPE html> <html> <head> <title>My test page</title> </head> <body> You can write something here. </body> </html>

 All HTML documents need to have a doctype declared.
 For HTML5 documents we will use <!DOCTYPE html>.
 It has to appear once and should be at the top of your document.

 Next up in the HTML document is <html> element.
 The document should starts with <html> and ends with </html>.
 The visible part of the document is between <body> and </body>.

 Open a saved HTML file (double click on the file) in your browser (Safari, Chrome, Firefox, etc.) The browser doesn’t display HTML tags but uses them to determine how to display your document.
 What you can see in the picture below.

 Writing HTML documents is pretty much writing tags, attributes, and content.
 What is then the difference between tag and attribute?